CodeScop/Oge-Mai-Field-Guide/hunts03.md

 - **Unlocked by:** HuntS2 Quest: Stumbling Upon Sheep
 - **Type:** Collection
 - **Requirements:** Deliver 50 Swamp Moss
-- **Rewards:** 15 Hunter Tokens
+- **Rewards:** 15 Hunter Tokens and 10 Wooden Fishing Rods
 - **Recommendations:** Swamp Moss is available in the deeper parts of Raina, if you have trouble finding it.
 And while I wouldn't belabor myself to fill this up, it's a nice use for the Swamp Moss one tends to accumulate in Raina.

-### Battle of Constitution (3/4)

-- **Unlocked by:** HuntS2 Quest: A Battle of Merit
-- **Type:** Battle
-- **Requirements:** Defeat 1 Velts: Water
-- **Rewards:** 15 Hunter Tokens
-- **Recommendations:** Once again, this seems to actually be a chain independent of the Seasons.
-This is the first time the Battle chain has explicitly acknowledged being a chain.
-Presumably, the last Season will have its own Velts to battle.
-But it probably won't be visible till you complete this one, so take into consideration
+The Wooden Fishing Rods are GREAT!

 ## Season 3 Monsters